 Most parents don’t have to ask their kids twice to go play in the snow, but if you have younger children, you’re going to need to supervise them and give them tips on what to do.
 For starters, teach your children how to build a snowman and snow forts.
 They may be too little for snowball fights, but they will love rolling the snowballs to make a snowman.
 Another idea for little ones is snow sculptures.
 Assembling a snowman can be tiring for young children because of the heavy lifting.
 Instead, have them build snow sculptures on the ground.
 To make it more interesting, mix water and food coloring in a spray bottle and let your kids color their sculpture or even paint pictures in the snow.

 For a fun family weekend outing, try visiting your local zoo.
 At this time of the year, there won’t be many people and the zoo itself may be decorated with lights for Christmas.
 It can get a bit chilly, but if you’re all bundled up tight it can be more fun than going during the summer, especially if you bring a thermos full of hot chocolate to keep you warm.

 Though you don’t want your children to get too riled up inside, some structured games on bad weather days can help them burn energy and still leave the house intact afterward.
 Play games like hide and seek, duck-duck-goose, and Simon says.
 You can also play songs, and for little kids, you can play with finger puppets to act out a story.

 Don't underestimate the power of reading a favorite book aloud to your kids, even in this digital age.
 Or better yet, take turns having them read along with you.
-The books read together now will become treasured memories in years to come.
+The books read together now will become treasured memories in the years to come.